darkrenaissance/darkfi/doc/src/arch/p2p-network.md

 * Refactor `src/hosts.rs` to store two `Vec<(Url, u64)>` instead of single
 `Hashset<Url>`, replacing the host list and its associated methods with a whitelist and a greylist.
-[STATUS: COMPLETE- testing]
+[STATUS: COMPLETE/ TESTING]

 * Create a `GreylistRefinery` protocol in `OutboundSession` (renamed from Monero's "greylist housekeeping" for succinctness) that periodically selects random peers from its greylist and pings them.
 If a peer is responsive, update the `last_seen` field and add it to the whitelist, otherwise remove it from the greylist.
-[STATUS: COMPLETE- testing]
+[STATUS: COMPLETE/ TESTING]

 * Lilith currently checks connections on the host list using a method called `periodic_purge` that gets hosts from the host list, copies them to